duhrer/duhrer.github.io/_posts/projects/2025-09-23-pico-cheatar.md

 ## What's Next?

-Although I'm hugely pleased with the work so far, it does still need work.
+Although I'm hugely pleased with what I have so far, it does still need work.
 Without a screen, it's too hard to tell which chord/key is active, and given that repeatedly pressing the same chord changes the way it works, you can often end up flailing around between keys and major/minor chord schemes.
 In short, it needs some kind of display, even if it's just a few LED characters or a few lights.
 It also intermittently simply doesn't work until you reset the USB hub (see below).
 So I have a few key things I need to learn to make this project better and build other projects.

 ### A Little Light(s) Reading